Read the Latest

 For more information about research, please call our main office at 412-692-6438.

 Ranked #6 Nationally by U.S. News & World Report.

 At age 6, Zachary began having persistent abdominal pain, diarrhea, and vomiting.

-After suffering from these symptoms for two months, he saw David Keljo, MD.
+After suffering from these symptoms for two months, he saw a doctor from UPMC Children's.

-Dr. Keljo, director of the Inflammatory Bowel Disease Center at Children’s Hospital of Pittsburgh of UPMC, immediately diagnosed Zachary with Crohn’s disease.
+The doctor from the Inflammatory Bowel Disease Center at UPMC Children's Hospital of Pittsburgh, immediately diagnosed Zachary with Crohn’s disease.

 Zachary’s mother was already familiar with Crohn’s disease.

 Doctors diagnosed Zachary’s half-brother, Collin, with Crohn’s at age 3.
 Collin’s condition had remained fairly well controlled with medication.

 But for Zachary, it was a different story.
 His symptoms continued recurring with several different medications doctors had prescribed.